DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-As to claim 8, Say does not explicitly teach that the amount of the hydrophilic substance in the glucose diffusion layer is within the recited range.
+As to claim 8, Wang does not teach the specific amounts of the hydrophilic substance or its specific thickness.
+It does teach the thickness of the enzyme layer to be in the micron range ([0128]).
 However, it is noted that a range of 1.19 µg/cm2 or more and 1.19 g/cm2 or less is an enormous range, with 1 gram being equivalent to a million micrograms.
+The same is true between 10 nm and 10 mm, with a micron being fully within that range.
 Moreover, the specifications fail to state a criticality to the specific range (and in fact, teaches ranges overlapping the recited one or within it to be alternatives).
 Accordingly, one of ordinary skill in the art would have arrived at the recited range as a matter of routine optimization within prior art conditions.

-As to claim 15, while Say teaches a method of producing the electrode of claim 1, the method comprising the steps of forming an enzyme electrode layer comprising an electrode material and a glucose oxidoreductase ([0121], [0126]); and adding a glucose diffusion layer comprising a hydrophilic substance on the enzyme electrode layer; and a permeation restricting layer on the glucose diffusion layer (74 and 75) but fails to teach that the layers are laminated.
-However, Sjolander teaches an electrode assembly in which multiple layers are formed on top of each other by laminating the layers ([0150]).
+As to claim 15, Wang teaches a method of producing the electrode of claim 1, the method comprising the steps of: forming an enzyme electrode layer comprising an electrode material ([0145-0146]) and a glucose oxidoreductase ([0157]); forming a glucose diffusion layer consisting of a hydrophilic substance or cross-linked product thereof on the enzyme electrode layer ([0104]; Fig. 2); and forming a permeation restricting layer on the glucose diffusion layer ([0108]).
+While Wang does not explicitly teach the forming via laminating, it teaches that various methods can be used to create the layers, including deposition methods or spin coating ([0140], [0143])).
+Sjolander teaches an electrode assembly in which multiple layers are formed on top of each other by laminating the layers ([0150]).
 Accordingly, it would have been obvious to modify the above combination with Sjolander to utilize a technique known to result in discrete layers.

 Any inquiry concerning this communication or earlier communications from the examiner should be directed to CHRISTIAN JANG whose telephone number is (571)270-3820.
 The examiner can normally be reached Monday-Friday (7-3:30 EST).